iamsellek/alfred_git/README.md

-you'll send in a few parameters (the exact number of parameters required changes based on what git command you need to run - you can't run a `git checkout` without a branch name, for instance) separated by spaces; the important thing to remember is that repos you want to work with *always* be your last/last few parameters and will also be separated by spaces.
+you'll send in a few parameters (the exact number of parameters required changes based on what git command you need to run - you can't run a `git checkout` without a branch name, for instance) separated by spaces; the important thing to remember is that repos you want to work with will *always* be your last/last few parameters and will also be separated by spaces.
 Want to do all of the repos, but don't want to type them all out?
 Of course you do!
 Why else would you be using this app?
 Just run AlfredGit with the word 'all' as